AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

     url = "http://www.github.com/octocat/hello-world.git"
 }

-// Extensions define the ways the plug-in extends Stingray.
+// Extensions define the ways the plug-in extends the {{ProductName}} system.
 // All plug-ins need at least one extension in order to be successfully loaded.
 //
 extensions = {